GitHub-Octernships/Shuffle-Frontend-Developer-Software-Engineering/README.md

 ### Task instructions 📝

-Users should be able to build standalone forms inside Shuffle that can be shared with others, and when an action is performed (form opened, form submitted, etc), it triggers a flow inside Shuffle workflow such as ``Form Submitted -> Fires a trigger inside Suffle workflow -> Workflow sends an email to hello@shuffler.io``.
+Users should be able to build standalone forms inside Shuffle that can be shared with others, and when an action is performed (form opened, form submitted, etc), it triggers a flow inside Shuffle workflow such as ``Form Submitted -> Fires a trigger inside Shuffle workflow -> Workflow sends an email to hello@shuffler.io``.

 ### Task Expectations 👩‍💻👨‍💻